Alejogb1/job-board/blog-data/is-arrayreshape-1-1-necessary-for-modelpredict.md

 id: "is-arrayreshape-1-1-necessary-for-modelpredict"
 ---

-Let's tackle this.
+.
 Having spent a fair amount of time deploying machine learning models, specifically with python's scientific stack, I've definitely encountered the 'reshape(-1, 1)' conundrum, and it’s worth clarifying when it becomes absolutely essential.
-The short answer is: it's *often* necessary when feeding data into a scikit-learn model's `predict()` method, but not always and the reason revolves around how the model was trained and how scikit-learn expects inputs to be structured.
+The short answer is: it's _often_ necessary when feeding data into a scikit-learn model's `predict()` method, but not always and the reason revolves around how the model was trained and how scikit-learn expects inputs to be structured.
 It's more about conformity with the input requirements than any inherent magic.

 The core problem stems from the distinction between single-sample predictions and predictions on a batch of samples. `scikit-learn` models, during training (`model.fit()`) and typically during prediction (`model.predict()`), expect a 2d numpy array (or a compatible sparse matrix representation) where:

-*   Rows represent individual samples (or instances)
+- Rows represent individual samples (or instances)
-*   Columns represent features (or variables) of each sample.
+- Columns represent features (or variables) of each sample.

 If your dataset consists of a single feature, then for an individual sample, that would naturally be represented by a single value.
 But that single value doesn't quite match the model’s expectation of a 2d structure, so we introduce reshaping to get to that 2d representation even for a single sample.
 That's precisely where `reshape(-1, 1)` comes in: